FctsFxns/schultzen-web/_works/Oracles.md

 ---
-title: Oracles / Oráculos de los Márgenes
+title: Oráculos de los Márgenes
 categories: Instalation Performance Drawings 2023
-intro: Series of performative and material works within **Spells and Poisons**, exploring ritual, and circulation of mystic knowledge across marginalised practices
+intro: Series of performative and material works within **Spells and Potions**, exploring ritual, and circulation of mystic knowledge across marginalised practices
 featured_image: /media/images/Oracles1.jpg

 published: true
 home_show: true
-date:  2023-05-23 00:00:00 +0100
+date:  2023-05-22 00:00:00 +0100
 ---

 Oracles / Oráculos de los Márgenes is a series of works that emerges from the research developed in [Spells and Potions](https://www.christinaschultz.com/works/SpellsAndPotions/), engaging with practices of interpretation, ritual, and symbolic language as ways of accessing and transmitting situated knowledge.